-Montenegro: Electricity – Market and Regulatory Framework6.
-January 2020. / SEE Energy News
+Montenegro: Electricity – Market and Regulatory Framework, SEE Energy News

 The regulatory framework for the electricity sector is primarily set out in the 2016 umbrella Energy Act, which deals with the generation, transmission, distribution and supply of electricity.
 The Energy Policy of Montenegro until 2030 and the Energy Development Strategy until 2030 describe the policy and development goals of the energy sector, together with the 2016-2020 Action Plan.
 Also, there is a decision on the long-term energy balance of Montenegro for the period from 2017 to 2019, which refers to electricity, coal and petroleum products, as well as implementation measures.